 The North Coast is located by the North Pacific Ocean and covers the northern coastal areas of the province.
 Its easy access to outdoor pursuits, wildlife, relaxed lifestyle, and growing economy enhance the quality of life in this region.
-Historically, commercial fishing, logging, and mining have been very important to the North Coast economy.
+Historically, commercial fishing, logging, mining and critical minerals have been very important to the North Coast economy.
 The area is home to mills, manufacturing facilities, and hydro projects and has become an emerging hot spot for cultural and ecotourism.
 It is ideally situated for wind and tidal power generation, and the nutrient-rich waters are an ideal location for shellfish aquaculture.

 The 14-mile harbour in Prince Rupert is the deepest harbour in North America and the third-deepest natural ice-free harbour in the world.